scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 The idea behind beaconing is to discover all possible paths (loop free and with a fixed maximu length) between two CORE AS.
 Every AS forwards any received becons to all neighbor CORE ASes unless this would cause a loop or exceed the fixed maximum length.
 Implemented naively, the number of paths (and beacons) grows exponentially with the network size.
-This is currently mitigated primarily (and efficiently) by forwarding only the 5 "best PCB" to neighbours.
+This is currently mitigated primarily (and efficiently) by forwarding only the five "best PCB" to neighbours.

 This "best PCB" practive has several implications:

-* It limits the number of available paths for endpoints such that only 5 path may be available to a given destination.
-This is especially relevant for
+* It limits the number of available paths for endpoints such that only five truly diverse paths may be available to a given destination.
+  "truly diverse" means: Most AS will receive five PCBs to a given destination from several of their neighbours.
+However, assuming the ASes in the are use a similar PCB selection policy, it is not unlikely that each neighbor AS will forward a very similar set of five PCB.
+In effect, there may be more than five path available, but they are likely to diverge only on the first one or two hops **(TBC: Is that true?
+There is no research confirming this hypothesis)**.
+  The problem that there may be only five truly diverse paths available is especially relevant for:
   * Multipathing: you may not be able to use more than five path and no great selection of pats on offer .
   * Unusual path policies, such as geofencing, may not be fulfillable by the limited number of paths on offer.
 * It causes a small number of path to carry all traffic to a given destination, see {{link-load-balancing}}.